Table of Contents[Hide][Click to Show]

 - 10-15 drops of essential oil of choice (I love lavender and mint)

 I’ve mentioned that bone broth was an important part of a healing diet for us, and this was partially because of its high gelatin content.
-Gelatin is very soothing to the gut and is also great for hair, skin and nail health.
+Gelatin helps soothe the gut and the collagen it contains is also great for hair, skin, and nail health.

 To make broth, you basically save the carcass when you roast a chicken, duck, turkey, or goose and follow these steps.
 Ideally, the animal lived its life outdoors eating its natural food.
-This means you’re looking for bones from grass fed cattle or bison, pastured poultry or wild caught fish.
+This means you’re looking for bones from grass-fed cattle or bison, pastured poultry, or wild-caught fish.
 Since you’ll be extracting the minerals and drinking them in concentrated form, you want to make sure that the animal was as healthy as possible.

 There are several places to find good bones for stock or tallow (rendered fat) from healthy animals:

 - From a local butcher, especially one who butchers the whole animal